spec-first/connexion/examples/sqlalchemy/README.rst

 .. note::

-    TODO: Update this example to work with recent (2024) versions of Python and SQLAlchemy.

 A simple example of how one might use SQLAlchemy as a backing store for a Connexion based application.